EldonSamuelson/Minoltapedia/MinoltaGang 1.3 Guides.md

 u/ChristPVille has kindly provided an updated, **albeit experimental method** to repair and replace the Aperture Drive Assembly Gear on the Maxxum 7 without having to teardown the entire camera.
 The complete writeup and Guide is on [Dyxum](https://www.dyxum.com/dforum/dynax-alpha-7-aperture-repair-easy-mode_topic144604.html).
 It does require some 'destructive maintenance' that *can risk breaking the camera internals* in the process, but it's far easier to tackle the common failure point of this camera with this method.
 There is a curing process for the glue used that takes 24 hours, but the delicate replacement operation can be complete in as little as 15-20 minutes.

-The author wants to re-iterate that this is an **experimental repair**.
-Long term results on the longevity of the repair are not known at this time, so only practice this method if you already own the camera with a broken gear shaft.
+The author warns that this is an **experimental repair**, but has seen long term success since the original posting date.
+Only practice this method if you already have one with a broken gear.
+Additionally, [EBay listings are starting to come up with bodged repairs](https://www.reddit.com/r/minolta/comments/1fa3fh5/comment/n6oxuw1/), so I will re-iterate **BE CAREFUL WITH YOUR REPAIRS AND ONLY ATTEMPT IF CONFIDENT**, and take it to a professional if you don't think you can do it yourself.

 ***
 ## Lens Guides